 The company’s CFO, Alesia Haas, announced the company’s decision via a blog post and via a memo sent to employees which read,

 The company’s decision to engage in direct listing comes a few days after it announced to launch a secondary market for existing shareholders where they can sell their private shares.
 This will help the company to engage in price discovery that will, in turn, help the company to gauge what the public intends to pay for the existing shares of the company.
 The decision of the company to raise capital by direct listing is also viewed by investors as a productive means to converge the crypto world with conventional finance.
+You can know what Coinbase has in store for its investors through an in-depth Coinbase reviews post.

 Following the news, there has been speculation that the company’s valuation could be reached as high as $75 billion.
 The company made records in 2018 when it announced a Series E funding round that resulted in the stock valuation of the company at $8 billion.